From Uber to Airbnb, Australians are flocking to the sharing economy.

 Hot off the press is the Plenti^ Sharing Economy Trust Index (RSETI).
 PSETI, the first survey of its kind in Australia, provides a comprehensive overview of the nation’s confidence in and use of the rapidly expanding sharing economy.

 Broadly speaking, the ‘sharing economy’ describes the set of new businesses that utilise technology to connect consumers directly, with a focus on the sharing of goods or services, the reuse of excess capacity in goods and services, or providing friction-less marketplaces where consumers share in the benefits of low platform costs and fast and efficient processes, such as, personal lending.
 Sharing economy services include:

 Ride-Sharing services such as Uber

 Lending services such as Plenti

 We see the sharing economy profoundly and permanently impacting how Australian consumers buy and sell goods, consume services and share surplus resources.
 So we think that it is important to know how Australians feel about it – and how these new businesses are changing our behaviour.

 We intend to release the index on a regular basis to uncover trends in the sharing economy.

 Encouragingly, the survey showed that Australians have a strong appetite for the benefits that the Sharing Economy can bring, and we expect the number of Australians involved in both consuming and providing sharing economy services will continue to grow rapidly.
 Key insights from the survey:

-- The RSETI saw online marketplaces like eBay and Gumtree coming out on top as the most commonly used (56%) and trusted (74%) sharing economy service for Australians
+The PSETI saw online marketplaces like eBay and Gumtree coming out on top as the most commonly used (56%) and trusted (74%) sharing economy service for Australians